deinspanjer/jd-sql/.junie/guidelines.md

 - Don't use words like "comprehensive" or "robust" because they don't add anything to the specificity of a sentence.
 Each layer of testing adds a layer of probability to catch a bug, but few things are truly comprehensive.
 And robustness again is very relative and requires context, such as SLAs.

+## IntelliJ and Gradle

+- IntelliJ derives source and resource roots from Gradle.
+Avoid manually marking directories in Project Structure; Gradle refresh will overwrite.
+- The `test-src/java-tests` subproject configures extra Test Resources via `sourceSets` so that:
+  - `external/jd/spec/test` and `test-src/testdata` appear as Test Resources in the IDE and are on the test runtime classpath.